loopbackio/loopback.io/pages/en/lb3/Attaching-models-to-data-sources.md

 ## Add database credentials

 {% include tip.html content="Putting production database credentials in a JSON file is not recommended for security reasons.
-Instead, create the data source programmatically and load the credentials from environment variables, as explained [below](#specifying-database-credentials-with-environment-variables).
+Instead, load the credentials from environment variables, as explained [below](#specifying-database-credentials-with-environment-variables).
 "%}

 Edit `datasources.json` to add the necessary authentication credentials for the data source; typically hostname, username, password, and database name.